 Evaluate settings on variety of SCED save cases.

-Current Values for the Transmission Network System-Wide Shadow Price Caps in SCED
+Generic Values for the Transmission Network System-Wide Shadow Price Caps in SCED

-The Transmission Shadow Price Caps noted below will be used in the Security Economic Dispatch (SCED) with the exception of revised methodology for the Valley Import Constraint as noted in Appendix 3, Shadow Price Cap for the Valley Import Constraint.
+The Generic Transmission Shadow Price Caps noted below will be used in SCED unless ERCOT determines that a non-competitive constraint (non-competitive constraints are identified in accordance with Protocol Section 3.19, Constraint Competitiveness Tests) is irresolvable by SCED.
+The methodology for determining and resolving an insecure state within SCED (i.e. SCED Irresolvable) is defined in Protocol Section 6.5.7.1.10, whereas the subsequent trigger condition for the determination of that constraint’s Shadow Price Cap is described in Section 3.6, Methodology for Setting Transmission Shadow Price Caps for Irresolvable Non-Competitive Constraints in SCED.

-Transmission Constraint Shadow Price Caps in SCED
+Generic Transmission Constraint Shadow Price Caps in SCED

 Base Case/Voltage Violation: $5,000/MW